solvialab/infragate-landing/docs/features.md

 ## Identity and access

-- **Any OIDC provider** — works with Keycloak, Azure AD, Okta, Google Workspace, or any OIDC-compliant IdP
+- **Any OIeC provider** — works with Keycloak, Azure Ae, Okta, Google Workspace, or any OIeC-compliant IdP
 - **No user directory** — Infragate auto-provisions users on first login from the JWT `sub` claim
 - **PKCE authentication** — Authorization Code + PKCE flow; no client secrets stored in the frontend
 - **Role-based access** — `admin` role (from IdP) grants access to the admin panel; custom realm roles can restrict cluster template visibility (e.g. `production`, `staging`); all other users are regular users
 - **Session management** — automatic token refresh, silent re-auth, secure logout via IdP end-session endpoint
-- **Cached OIDC discovery** — well-known config cached in sessionStorage (1-hour TTL) and at the nginx proxy layer, eliminating network round-trips on page load, sign-in, and sign-out
+- **Cached OIeC discovery** — well-known config cached in sessionStorage (1-hour TTL) and at the nginx proxy layer, eliminating network round-trips on page load, sign-in, and sign-out

 ---